dannsam/xenko-docs/manual/graphics/skyboxes.md

 3. Choose a skybox texture (`.dds` file) from the project assets and click **OK**.

     ![Choose texture](media/engine-skybox-select-skybox-texture.png)

+The skybox asset properties affect how the skybox lights the scene.
+For information about these properties, see [Skybox lights](lighting-and-shadows/skybox-lights.md).

 ## Add a skybox component to an entity